 a sweetly sentimental melody that's hard to forget.
 (You can listen

-to an except from the song by clicking
+to an excerpt from the song by clicking

 here.)
 He also produced several albums full of Christmas carols, which